morayo-dev/survey-form/README.md

     <a href="https://media.geeksforgeeks.org/wp-content/cdn-uploads/20210323124900/Survey-Form.gif">The Survey</a>
 </div>

-## The project was built from scratch using HTML and basic CSS
+## The project was built from scratch using HTML
+---
+## The project will be styled until completeion